KeyCore/key-tube/README.md

 This is not a customer case.
 It is a learning case.
 Thus, this system is not complete, and probably never will be.
 The purpose is to learn how to use various AWS technologies together.
-While a "fully functional / complete" system would be nice to have, it is not by itself the goal.
+While a "fully functional / complete" system would be nice to have, it is not by itself the main goal.
 The goal is learning.
+Of course, the more of the system that is working, the more has confirmed to have been learned.

 The goal of creating a YouTube-like system is just a guide to pull me (or other learners) through an easy-to-understand use case and requirement set, which span a good